kanongil/tarm/README.md

       - an array of path strings.
 Each path will be attempted in order until a match is found (by following the same process as the single path string).
       - a function with the signature `function(request)` which returns the path string or an array of path strings.
-If the function returns an error, the error is passed back to the client in the response.
+Any thrown error is passed back to the client in the response.
   - `showHidden` - optional boolean, determines if hidden files will be shown and served.
     Defaults to `false`.
   - `etagMethod` - specifies the method used to calculate the `ETag` header response.